hardaker/git-soc/README.md

 * Easy registration of new repos
 * Supports `git annex` for large files
-* Interactive (none of the options below are)
+* Interactive (none of the other available options listed below are)
 * Config files for repos in individual files
-  * (easier to sync portions of repo sets around, rather than one monolithic file)
+  * (easier to sync portions of repo sets around, rather than one monolithic config file)
-* Easy configuration (automatic but yaml if needed)
+* Easy configuration (automatic but editing yaml is possible if needed)
 * Support for bootstrapping with ansible
 * ideally multiple-commands at once in the background, stopping for interative when needed on some repos
-* Startup from just a set of yaml files retrieved from another machine (after a new yaml files are found, it should auto-clone everything)
+* Startup from just a set of yaml files retrieved from another machine (after a new yaml files are found, it should auto-clone everything needed)

 # Why not others